The NEXUS Experience™

 Who is this program for?

-The AAHA Culture Connection is for the leadership team and anyone else who cares about their workplace, role, and partnership with others.
+AAHA's Culture Initiative is for the leadership team and anyone else who cares about their workplace, role, and partnership with others.
 While cultural change is a top-down process, everyone on the team must be involved.
 Remember, you can’t build a culture for your team.
 You must build it with them.
 Because of this, the program is intended to be used by every member of the practice team.

 Why should I be concerned about my practice culture?